Over The Counter UTI Medicine

 If left untreated, urinary tract infections can worsen and spread to the bladder and kidneys, posing serious health risks.
 UTI pain relief products do not treat infections.
 Typically, prescription antibiotic medications are required to deal with the bacteria that causes UTIs.
 As a result, you should never simply take UTI relief products and hope that the infection will pass.
 Seeing a health care professional as soon as possible can greatly reduce your risk of complications.
 A medical professional can also help you ensure that you choose the right UTI relief product for alleviating discomfort while prescription medications clear up the infection.
 Only use UTI relief products as recommended by the manufacturer or your medical provider.

 How Long Does A UTI Last?

-How long your UTI lasts depends on several factors, including the location of your infection.
+How long your UTI lasts depends on several factors, including the location of your infection, whether it lays in your urinary tract, urethra, bladder or kidneys.
 An uncomplicated UTI involving the lower urinary tract usually responds to treatment quickly.
 If your provider prescribes an antibiotic, your symptoms could start improving within 48 hours.
 When you have a severe UTI, it can take much longer (7-14 days) for your symptoms to resolve.

 Urinary tract infections or UTIs can cause severe discomfort, making it difficult for you to work, enjoy your leisure time and sleep at night.
 Fortunately, you can ease pain and urinary urgency while you recover from an infection with over the counter UTI relief products.
 CVS carries a diverse assortment of UTI relief products that you purchase online and have conveniently shipped to your home.

 Most urinary tract infections are often caused by a common type of bacteria found in the gastrointestinal tract, E. coli.
 But not all of them.
 There are many other bacteria, viruses, and fungi that can lead to infection.